WILDLIFE & ZOO's

 View over Cley marshes and nature reserve |

 On the East Norfolk Coast betwwen Horsey and Winterton on Sea, is a lovely remote beach that is a popular place to see grey seals.
 A colony lives along the coast here and frequently you can see heads pop up above the waves or seals basking in the sun on the beach.
-In December and January they have pups and come out of the water for several weeks.
-Around 100 pups are born each winter.
-The pups are white, the females light grey and males dark grey. |
+Between December and January each year, they have pups and come out of the water for several weeks, with around 100 pups born each winter.
+The pups are white, the females light grey and males dark grey.
+The whole site is open to visitors during the breeding season and is popular with visitors. |

-Seal asleep on the beach |
+A young seal, rolling on the beach |

 On the Norfolk Broads, Ranworth has a large nature reserve, where you can see plenty of wildlife over Ranworth Broad.
 A visitors centre has plenty of information and things to see and do, such as models of local scenes. |